kibook/s1kd-tools/tools/s1kd-aspp/README.md

     </displayText>
     </applic>

-The methods for generating display text can be changed by supplying a custom XSLT script with the -G option.
-The -D option can be used to dump the built-in XSLT as a starting point for a custom script.
-An identity template is automatically added to the script, equivalent to the
+The methods for generating display text can be changed either via the `.disptext` file, or by supplying a custom XSLT script with the -x option.
+The -, option can be used to dump the built-in XSLT as a starting point for a custom script.
+An identity template is automatically added to the script, equivalent to the following:
-following:

     <xsl:template match="@*|node()">
     <xsl:copy>